Chen3110/mmBody/README.md

 https://chen3110.github.io/mmbody/index.html

 ## Dataset Download
 To download the dataset, please send us an e-mail (anjunchen@zju.edu.cn) including contact details (title, full name, organization, and country) and the purpose for downloading the dataset.
-Important note for students and post-docs: we hope to konw the contact details of your academic supervisor.
+Important note for students and post-docs: we hope to know the contact details of your academic supervisor.
 By sending the e-mail you accept the following terms and conditions.

 ### Terms and Conditions
 When you download and use the mmBody dataset, please carefully read the following terms and conditions.
 Downloading and using the dataset means you have read and agree to them.
 Any violation of the terms of this agreement will automatically terminate your rights under this license.
 The materials are developed at the State Key Laboratory of Industrial Control Technology in Zhejiang University.
 Any copyright and patent right are owned by it.
 - The dataset is only available for non-commercial academic research and education purposes.
-- Any other use, including incorporation in a commercial product, using in a commercial service, and further developing commercial products is banned.
+- Any other use, including incorporation in a commercial product, use in a commercial service, and further development of commercial products is banned.
-- The dataset can't be modified, re-sold and redistributed without our permission.
+- The dataset can't be modified, re-sold, or redistributed without our permission.
 - Please cite the paper when you make use of the dataset and idea.
-For any questions of the dataset, please send email to anjunchen@zju.edu.cn
+For any questions about the dataset, please send an email to anjunchen@zju.edu.cn

 ## Specifications of Radar
 https://arberobotics.com/wp-content/uploads/2021/05/4D-Imaging-radar-product-overview.pdf